How to Make Your Own CBD Edibles

 Cannabutter: How to Make CBD Butter

 Cannabutter can be used in many recipes that call for butter, thereby infusing them with CBD.
-The process of how to make CBD butter – or cannabutter – is similar to extracting CBD oil, only it uses butter instead of a carrier oil.
+The process of how to make CBD butter – or cannabutter – is similar to extracting CBD oil, only it uses butter instead of carrier oil.

 You’ll need hemp flowers – see disclaimer above about growing your own hemp.
 Many advocates recommend starting with a single flower, then working up as you decide the dosage that’s right for your health needs (a flower?